 Study system

+The Alpine chamois is an ungulate that show early appearances of sexual dimorphism, with females reaching asymptotic body mass three years earlier (3.5 years) than males (6.2 years) (von Hardenberg et al. 2000; Bassano et al. 2003; Garel et al. 2009).
 In the Alps, alpine chamois give birth in April (Rughetti and Festa-Bianchet 2011).
 Between May and July is therefore the main period of lactation for kids (the young of chamois) and of increase in body mass for juveniles.
 Chamois are then weaned between 3 and 6 months of age (Scornavacca et al. 2018).
 Vegetation in the Alps usually begins growing right after snowmelt in April, peaking in July, thus providing an abundant and protein-rich source of food for a relatively brief period of time (Pettorelli et al. 2007).
+Alpine chamois are distributed over a broad altitudinal range over a broad altitudinal range (500–3100 m; (Shackleton 1997; Spitzenberger and Bauer 2001)) and can shift their range altitudinally, depending on the resource availability and climate conditions (Nesti et al. 2010; Reiner et al. 2021).

-Data on alpine chamois body size were collected from the Alps in canton Ticino, Switzerland, and are constituted by the records of the hunting bags from 1992 to 2018.
+Data on the size of chamois were collected in the southern Alps of Switzerland (canton Ticino), and consist of records of the hunting bags from 1992 to 2018.
 The study area covers an area of 2700 km2 with an altitude varying from 250 to 2700 m asl.
 In Ticino, hunting starts at the beginning of September and the harvest plan is mostly completed within three weeks.
 All animals were sexed, aged and weighted (eviscerated).
 Age was estimated in the field by hunters using the measurement of the teeth and the growth rings of their horns (Schroder and Elsner-Schack 1985).
 Overall, 34 017 animals were legally harvested during the hunting period ranging from an age of 0.5 to 22.5 years old.
 For the purpose of this study, we considered juvenile individuals of 1.5 years old (5635 individuals, 2491 females and 3144 males).
 As of September, juveniles have been feeding on their own for nearly a year, but are still very vulnerable to external abiotic and biotic threats due to the decrease in maternal care and increase in active grazing behaviour.

-Data for daily mean ambient temperature (℃) from 1990 until 2018 (to include all the years needed for the analysis) were obtained from a Swiss meteorological station in the city of Lugano, in close proximity to the area where the chamois were hunted.
+Daily mean ambient temperature (℃) from 1990 until 2018 (to include all the years needed for the analysis) were obtained from a Swiss meteorological station in the city of Lugano (XXX asml), in close proximity to the area where the chamois were hunted.

 Statistical analysis